 - Make-Ahead: This dish can be prepared the night before or earlier in the day to make dinner time a breeze!

-- Easy to Adapt: This recipe is pretty flexible.
-Mix up the veggies and miss out the chicken, depending on what you have available or to suit your family's tastes.
+- Easy to Adapt: This recipe is flexible.
+Swap the vegetables out or leave out the chicken depending on what you have on hand or to suit your family's tastes.

-- Pasta: In this recipe, Rigatoni is used but you can use most pasta shapes (e.g penne, fusilli, shells etc)
+- Pasta: Rigatoni works great, bust most short pasta shapes will work (e.g penne, fusilli, shells etc)

-- Onion: Added for flavour and goes unnoticed in the dish.
+- Onion & Garlic: Added for flavour to the sauce and blend will into the dish.

 - Dried Oregano: Added for flavour, can be omitted or replaced with dried Italian herb mix or fresh herbs such as basil or parsley.